liferay/liferay-docs/devGuide/en/chapters/10-marketplace.markdown

 You must first develop your app using your preferred development tool (for example, using Liferay Developer Studio or the Plugins SDK).
 Your app will consist of one or more Liferay plugins.
 Ensure your app is designed to work with Liferay 6.1 or later.
 If you wish to target multiple versions of Liferay (for example, you may wish to support both 6.1 CE GA2 and 6.1 EE GA1), ensure you have built binary images of your app for each supported minor family release, if necessary.
 If a single set of files will work across all supported Liferay versions, you do not need to build multiple plugins.
 Liferay guarantees compatibility within a given minor release family, so your users can rest assured that your app will work with the minor release that you specify, along with all future maintenance releases of that minor release.

-Next, think of a good name and description of your app, as well as a versioning scheme you wish to use.
+Next, think of a good name and description of your app, along with a versioning scheme you wish to use.
 Take some screenshots, design an icon, create web sites for your app (if they do not already exist), and have a support plan in place.

 ### Image and Naming Requirements [](id=lp-6-1-dgen10-image-and-naming-requirements-0)